 In looking at this photo of Florence, it reminded me of a 1940s photo of my mother, when she worked at Boeing.
 Do you see the resemblance?

-This sharing of information led to a connection with another connection who surprised me by colorizing Gai’s picture.
+This sharing of information led to another connection who surprised me by colorizing Gail’s picture.
 I think Jenny S. Henry did a marvelous job and I greatly appreciate her skill and willingness to share her talent.

 My sister, Karen Kolavalli, is our guest blogger for today: “A snow storm like this meant our country school would be closed when I was a kid.
 All six of the Martin kids would have been out playing in the snow until we were sodden and frozen.
 We’d come in and huddle around the wood stove to thaw out.
 Mom would already have hot homemade cocoa ready for us and we could look forward to potato soup with bread and homemade butter or pancakes and eggs for supper.